wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-app-dir.md

+---
+title: Next.js with App Directory Example
+pageTitle: WunderGraph - Examples - Next.js - App Directory
+description: An example that demonstrates how to integrate WunderGraph with Next.js and App Directory
+---

 # WunderGraph Next.js with App Directory Starter

-This example demonstrates how to use WunderGraph with Next.js App Directory.
-We are going to make your data-source accessible through JSON-RPC to your Next.js app.
+[The NextJS App Directory example](https://github.com/wundergraph/wundergraph/tree/main/examples/nextjs-app-dir) demonstrates the power of code generation, when it comes to integrating WunderGraph with frontend frameworks like Next.js.

-## Getting Started
+## Configuration

 1. Install the dependencies and run the complete example in one command: